 It is understandable that many of you would be worrying about the end of the world.
 The world we live in today is filled with uncertainty and escalating tensions between individual nations.
 So it’s no wonder some people begin to have doomsday anxiety.

-When you begin to feel overly afraid of the future, and what may happen you can rely on some of these tips to help you get through your day.
+When you begin to feel overly afraid of the end times, and what may happen you can rely on some of these tips to help you get through your day.

 I sometimes have anxiety, but my anxiety is for different reasons.
 Whether your fear is because of a doomsday scenario or anything else going on in your life, these tips should have you covered.